-Prior to completion of the sales transaction, City land shall be rezoned in accordance with the General Plan, existing community plans or other City Council direction if a higher sale price will result.
+Prior to completion of the sales transaction, City land shall be considered for rezoning in accordance with the General Plan, existing community plans or other City Council direction if a higher sale price will result.
 Also, all unnecessary easements affecting title to the property shall be removed if this will result in a commensurate increase in value.